bradfrost/style-guide-guide/styles/05-iconography.md

 title: Iconography
 group: styles
 permalink: /styles/iconography.html
-description: How to style or construct Style Guide Guide icons
+description: How to style or construct icons for the design system

 ---

-Text goes here
+Icons are a unique beast, so it's important to define how to use and create icons for the design system.